Tools

 While stainless steel pans are incredibly versatile, you’ll need to take a little extra care to keep them from rusting or sticking.

 • Stainless steel pans are more prone to sticking than well-seasoned carbon steel, enameled cast iron, or non stick pans.
-This is easily avoided with proper preheating etiquette.
+This is easily avoided by studying up on how to cook with stainless steel to learn proper preheating etiquette.

-• They tend to lean on the pricier side, particularly if you’re buying high-quality stainless.
+• These pans tend to lean on the pricier side, particularly if you’re buying high-quality stainless—but we firmly believe the cost-per-use more than justifies a higher upfront price.

 How to Choose the Best Frying Pan for You